The Africa-FINGERS study is a pioneering research initiative dedicated to improving brain health and preventing dementia across Africa.

 This program is based on the FINGER model, which has already shown promising results in other parts of the world.
 It works by addressing several health risks at the same time, since different people face different combinations of risks.

-What makes AFRICA-FINGERS unique is that the program is being co-designed with local communities and tailored to the needs of individuals.
+What makes Africa-FINGERS unique is that the program is being co-designed with local communities and tailored to the needs of individuals.
 This ensures that the support people receive is both effective and suited to their everyday lives.